NHL Eastern Conference Playoff Picture if the Season Ended Today

 No. 1 Atlantic Division – Boston Bruins vs. No. 2 Wild Card – Pittsburgh Penguins

-No. 1 Metropolitan Division – Carolina Hurricanes vs. No. 1 Wild Card – New York Rangers
+No. 1 Metropolitan Division – Carolina Hurricanes vs. No. 1 Wild Card – Washington Capitals

 No. 2 Atlantic Division – Toronto Maple Leafs vs. No. 3 Atlantic Division – Tampa Bay Lightning

 No 2.
-Metropolitan Division – New Jersey Devils vs. No. 3 Metropolitan Division – Washington Capitals
+Metropolitan Division – New Jersey Devils vs. No. 3 Metropolitan Division – New York Rangers

-There’s no question that the Bruins (32-4-4) are the best of the best.
-With 68 points, they’re not just the No. 1 team in the conference but also the No. 1 team in the league.
-They are nine points ahead of the second-place Hurricanes, who gained some distance in the divisional standings with an 11-game win streak in December.
-The Leafs are close behind the Hurricanes in conference standings, but there’s a decent drop-off after that.
-Expect shifting between the Devils, Capitals, Rangers, Lightning, and Penguins for the remainder of the season.
+There’s no question that the Bruins (34-5-4) are the best of the best.
+With 72 points, they’re not just the No. 1 team in the conference but also the No. 1 team in the league.
+The Hurricanes remain second in the conference, with the Devils close behind in third.
+The same eight teams would make the playoffs compared to last week if the season ended today.
+However, the matchups have shifted.

 The B’s are on pace for a record-setting 139 points in an 82-game season.
 Other teams in the conference aren’t necessarily trying to catch them in the standings but rather avoid them when it comes to playoff seeding.
 Although anything can happen in the postseason, meeting the B’s in the early rounds would be a significant challenge.
 Meanwhile, the Bruins shouldn’t be concerned about playoff pairings.
 They’ve proven they can beat anyone in this league, especially with a home-ice advantage.